New York City Mental Stress Workers’ Compensation Lawyers

 Mental Health & Stress Workers’ Compensation Claims

 Many workers suffer significant mental health issues, such as chronic stress, as a result of their employment.
 In New York, you may be eligible for workers’ compensation if you suffer a work-related mental health disorder.
-These claims can be difficult to prove on your own, but with the help of an experienced attorney, you can successfully navigate the legal process and recover the benefits you need to obtain medical treatment and make up for lost wages.
+These claims can be difficult to prove on your own, but with the help of an experienced mental health attorney in NYC, you can successfully navigate the worker’s compensation process and recover the benefits you need to obtain medical treatment and make up for lost wages.

 At Schotter Millican, our New York City mental health workers’ compensation attorneys are here to help.
 We proudly support the rights of workers, including those who suffer debilitating mental health conditions due to their employment.

 When Are Mental Health & Stress Claims Compensable?

 Some stress is normal in nearly every occupation.
 This type of stress is generally not compensable under the New York workers’ compensation system.
 To receive workers’ compensation benefits for work-related stress and other psychological conditions, you will need to prove that your condition is not only related to your work but also that your mental distress is above-average or exceeds normal, acceptable employment-related stress levels.

 You may have a mental stress workers’ compensation claim if: